sonic-net/SONiC/doc/config-generic-update-rollback/SONiC_Generic_Config_Update_and_Rollback_Design.md

 1) Take a checkpoint of the config
 ```
-admin@sonic:~$ checkpoint mycheckpoint
+admin@sonic:~$ config checkpoint mycheckpoint
 ```
-2) Create a file on the device named `dhcp-changes.patch.json`, with the following content
+2) Create a file on the device named `dhcp-changes.json-patch`, with the following content
 ```
 [
   {